Rasbandit/simulation-1/README.md

 * Open server/index.js and create the entry point for the endpoint.
 The url should be '/api/inventory'.
 * Create the function for this endpoint in controller.js.
 Set up your endpoint to just send a string (I recommend 'It worked!!!
 Woohoo!!!') so you can make sure the endpoint works before worrying about the database.
 Remember to set a status code as well.
 * Make sure `nodemon` is running and open up Postman to test your endpoint.
 Once you get your test string back you're ready to move on.
-* Open SQLTabs and write a query to get all the products from the table.
+* Open PGAdmin and write a query to get all the products from the table.
 Make sure to test it.
 * Create a sql file in your db folder named 'get_inventory'.
-Copy the query you wrote in SQLTabs into the file and save it.
+Copy the query you wrote in PGAdmin into the file and save it.
 * Go back to the function you wrote in your controller and remove the test response.
 Replace it with the database function get_inventory.
 Now set up the resonse to send the products that come out of the database (with a status code of course).
 * Go back to Postman and test your endpoint again.
 This time you should get the inventory list.